Hitachi: 2020s

 In March 2020, an improved version of the L0 Series SCMaglev rolling stock for the Chuo Shinkansen was introduced, marking the first magnetically levitated train manufactured by Hitachi.
 In September 2020, Hitachi abandoned plans to create nuclear power plants in Gloucestershire and Wales due to issues with funding due to the impact of COVID-19.
 In the same month, Hitachi Capital agreed to be bought by its second-largest shareholder, business partner, and former rival Mitsubishi UFJ Lease, which invested in the Hitachi subsidiary in 2016.
 In November 2020, it announced that Hitachi Metals and Hitachi Construction Machinery, both being some of the last remaining listed subsidiaries, will likely be detached from the group according to the restructuring plan.
 In December, Hitachi sold a 60% stake in its overseas home appliance business to Turkish Arcelik for US$300 million.
-In December 2021, it was announced by OPG that they had selected GE-Hitachi to construct two BWRX-300 reactors at the Darlington site in Ontario, Canada.
+In December 2021, it was announced by OPG that it had selected GE-Hitachi to construct two BWRX-300 reactors at the Darlington site in Ontario, Canada.
 OPG and GE-Hitachi will be collaborating on the design, planning and preparation of license materials for the construction of Canada's first SMR which is planned to enter operation in 2028.

 Hitachi, with its focus on energy, information technology, and infrastructure, has seen a significant improvement in profitability since the record loss in 2009.
-Reflecting this, Hitachi’s market capitalisation has more than octupled since 2010, becoming the fourth largest company in Japan by market capitalisation in June 2024.
+Reflecting this, Hitachi's market capitalisation has more than octupled since 2010, becoming the fourth largest company in Japan by market capitalisation in June 2024.

-In July 2024, Bosch announced the acquisition of the Johnson Controls–Hitachi Air Conditioning (JCH) joint venture—comprising Johnson Controls' 60% and Hitachi’s 40%.
-The deal, Bosch’s largest-ever acquisition.
-It includes 16 manufacturing plants and 12 engineering centers across 30+ countries, supporting about 12,000 employees; together with Bosch’s current team, the combined unit will comprise over 26,000 staff.
+In July 2024, Bosch announced the acquisition of the Johnson Controls–Hitachi Air Conditioning (JCH) joint venture—comprising Johnson Controls' 60% and Hitachi's 40%.
+The deal, Bosch's largest-ever acquisition.
+It includes 16 manufacturing plants and 12 engineering centers across 30+ countries, supporting about 12,000 employees; together with Bosch's current team, the combined unit will comprise over 26,000 staff.
 Bosch will continue selling under the Hitachi brands in Asia via long-term licensing and retain manufacturing facilities like the Shimizu plant in Japan under its control.
-Closing is expected in the next 12 months, pending regulatory approvals, with strategic aims of expanding Bosch’s presence in HVAC globally, especially in the U.S. and Asia, and driving growth through energy-efficient, low-carbon heating and cooling solutions.
+Closing is expected in the next 12 months, pending regulatory approvals, with strategic aims of expanding Bosch's presence in HVAC globally, especially in the U.S. and Asia, and driving growth through energy-efficient, low-carbon heating and cooling solutions.

+In September 2025, Hitachi announced a $457 million investment to expand its South Boston transformer manufacturing facility in order to build more power grid components.